Poincar\'e and logarithmic Sobolev constants for metastable Markov chains via capacitary inequalities: Random field Curie--Weiss model

-The first objective is to couple the probability distributions $\nu_{i,\sigma}$ and $\nu_{j,\varsigma}$ for $\sigma,\varsigma\in \order^{-1}(\bfx)$ with $i,j$ chosen such that $\sigma_i = \varsigma_j$.
-Taking advantage of the bound~\eqref{CW:e:comp:nu}, the coupling can be constructed in such a way that we can decide in advance by tossing a coin whether the same spin values are attained after the coupling step.
+The first objective is to couple the probability distributions $\nu_{i,\sigma}$ and $\nu_{j,\varsigma}$ for $\sigma, \varsigma\in \order^{-1}(\bfx)$ with $i,j$ chosen such that $\sigma_i = \varsigma_j$.
+In view of~\eqref{CW:e:comp:nu}, the coupling can be constructed in such a way that we can decide in advance by tossing a coin whether both chains maintain the property of having the same mesoscopic value after the coupling step.

 The actual construction of the coupling is a modification of the optimal coupling result on finite point spaces introduced in \cite[Proposition 4.7]{LPW06}.
 The constant $\me^{-4 \beta \eps(n)}$ from~\eqref{CW:e:comp:nu} will play the role of $\delta$, when we apply the following Lemma~\ref{lem:RFCW:OptCoupl}. \begin{lem}[{Optimal coupling~\cite[Lemma 2.3]{Sl12}}] Let $\nu, \nu' \in \cP(\set{-1,1})$ and suppose that there exists $\delta\in (0,1)$ such that $\delta \nu(s) \leq \nu'(s)$ for $s \in \set{-1,1}$.
 Then, there exists an optimal coupling $(X,X')$ of $\nu$ and $\nu'$ with the additional property that for a Bernoulli-$\delta$-distributed random variable $V$ independent of $X$ it holds that